 6. Hire Experienced Workers

 Many of the most successful people in history have agreed on one thing being critical for their success: surround yourself with good people.
 There is much truth in this statement; the effectiveness of your business is only as good as its people.
-Remember, a business is just a building, furniture and equipment.
+Remember, a business is just a building, furniture, and equipment.
 It’s the people inside that make it work, or not work.

 Always bear in mind that “humans are always priceless resources, and they are more expensive than the machines”.
 You can have the best business, the best product, the best market in the world, but if your people are substandard, you will fail miserably.
-Do absolutely everything you can to hire experience operators, as well as managers than can create and maintain a happy, productive workplace.
+Do absolutely everything you can to hire experience operators, as well as managers that can create and maintain a happy, productive workplace.
 Remember: with most of your customers, you will only have one chance to earn their patronage.
 If they try your products and are disappointed, they won’t call back; they’ll just go somewhere else.

 Hiring inexperienced people can start a cascade of problems.
 They can create an inferior product and your costs can skyrocket.
 You lose income from that customer who will not return.
 You may have to re-manufacture the product to replace it.
 Your reputation will be damaged, as the customer will talk to others.
 Valuable production time is wasted trying to track down and fix quality control problems.
-You can hire workers from similar industries by paying them higher salary.
+You can hire workers from similar industries by paying them a higher salary.
 If they are lacking in experience, give them careful training and evaluation before allowing them to do critical work.

 7. Draw Up Your Marketing Plan